Surgery for Sleep Apnea in Children

 In many instances, our surgeons can offer innovative solutions to improve a child’s breathing without the need for a tracheostomy, in which a breathing tube is inserted into the trachea, or windpipe, in the neck.
 If a tracheostomy has already been performed, our physicians work together to design a treatment plan aimed at removing the breathing tube as soon as possible.

-For babies with severe sleep apnea, surgery is often recommended as soon as possible after diagnosis to prevent complications such as developmental delays and growth problems.
-Surgery may also be recommended for children with less severe sleep apnea who don’t respond to more conservative treatment.
+For babies with severe sleep apnea, surgery is often recommended as soon as possible after diagnosis to prevent developmental delays, growth problems, and other complications.
+Surgery may also be recommended for children with less severe sleep apnea who do not respond to more conservative treatment.

-Our craniofacial surgeons have developed revolutionary techniques, such as distraction osteogenesis, to treat children with severe sleep apnea that is caused by having a tiny jaw or other unusual facial features.
+Our craniofacial surgeons have developed revolutionary techniques, such as distraction osteogenesis, to treat children whose severe sleep apnea is caused by having a tiny jaw or other facial features that affect their breathing.

-Your doctor uses general anesthesia for each of these procedures.
+Your doctor uses general anesthesia for these procedures.

 Tonsillectomy and Adenoidectomy

 This procedure is performed at an outpatient center.
 The surgeon may prescribe a mild pain reliever, such as acetaminophen or ibuprofen, to relieve pain afterward.
-The doctor may also suggest that your child eat soft foods that are easy to swallow, such as soups and puréed vegetables and fruits, for a few days.
+The doctor may also suggest that your child eat soft foods that are easy to swallow, such as soups and puréed vegetables and fruits, for the next few days after the procedure.

 A follow-up visit is usually scheduled for a week after the surgery.